-(5) Exclusive Distribution Rights: On March 2, 2021, the Company and Topcon Corporation ("Topcon") entered into a distribution agreement ("Distribution Agreement"), pursuant to which the Company granted Topcon the exclusive right to distribute the Company's retina and glaucoma products in certain geographies outside the United States.
+(5) 5.
+Exclusive Distribution Rights: On March 2, 2021, the Company and Topcon Corporation ("Topcon") entered into a distribution agreement ("Distribution Agreement"), pursuant to which the Company granted Topcon the exclusive right to distribute the Company's retina and glaucoma products in certain geographies outside the United States.
 The exclusivity arrangement with Topcon obligates the Company to provide training, customer support, and exclusive territorial rights to Topcon for certain international regions, for a period of 10 years, commencing upon regulatory approval to transfer existing (non-exclusive) distribution rights from the current distributors in those regions to Topcon.
 The Company has the right to terminate the exclusive distribution rights granted to Topcon for any of the regions at any point in time during the 10-year exclusivity term for a termination fee that is based on a multiple of 1.2 times the revenue generated by the Company in 2019 for the respective region.
 Management has determined that the exclusivity rights, training, and customer support represents a single combined performance obligation for each region, to be recognized as exclusivity fee revenue on a straight-line basis over the 10-year period for each region, commencing on the date that regulatory approval is obtained for each region, based on the standalone selling price for such combined performance obligation for each region.
-The estimated fair value of the exclusive distribution rights for all regions combined totaled approximately \$ million.
-Of this amount, management has fully-constrained and returned to Topcon the arrangement fee allocated to Belarus (approximately \$ million) because obtaining the necessary regulatory approvals and termination of existing distributor relationship was not feasible.
-For the three and nine months ended September 30, 2023 and October 1, 2022, \$ million and \$ million and \$ million and \$ million in revenue related to the exclusive distribution rights were recorded, respectively.
+The estimated fair value of the exclusive distribution rights for all regions combined totaled approximately \$14.8 million.
+Of this amount, management has fully-constrained and returned to Topcon the arrangement fee allocated to Belarus (approximately \$0.2 million) because obtaining the necessary regulatory approvals and termination of existing distributor relationship was not feasible.
+For each of the three and nine months ended September 30, 2023 March 30, 2024 and October 1, 2022 April 1, 2023, \$0.4 million and \$1.1 million and \$0.4 million and \$1.0 million in revenue related to the exclusive distribution rights were recorded, respectively. recorded.